jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

         >> --tags project=az104
         ```

+    - You can also manage tags by using Azure Policy.
+For example, you can apply tags to a resource group, but those tags aren't automatically applied to the resources within that resource group.
+You can use Azure Policy to ensure that a resource inherits the same tags as its parent resource group.

 - Locking and Moving Resources
   - What are Locks
     - You can lock an Azure subscription, resource group, or resource to protect them from accidental user deletions and modifications